maurolepore/adm/README.md

     the prefix of that `_id` column, then that column is a foreign key linking to another table.
 For example, in the table `x_id`, the column `y_id` is a foreign key linking to the table `y`.

-3. If a table links two other tables, its name contains the names of those tables.
-For example, the table `x_y` links the tables `x` and `y`.

 This is hard work up-front but but makes programming much easier so for for complex databases it pays off.